Division: Student Affairs

 Public Disclosure Laws will be the guideline for determining information to be distributed.

-It is important that Campus Public Safety, as well as other offices, work closely with the Office of Public Relations to maintain the accuracy of the information disseminated.
+It is important that Campus Public Safety, as well as other offices, work closely with Strategic Communications and Marketing and the on-duty PIO to maintain the accuracy of the information disseminated.

 C. Information may be obtained from records in the Offices of the Registrar, Public Relations, Campus Public Safety, and Vice President for Student Affairs; as well as police and mortuary reports.

-D. The Public Relations officer will distribute information to appropriate media sources which may include daily and weekly news media in the university's circulation area, student media, campus newsletter, wire services, student's hometown newspaper, and Alumni newspaper.
-The breadth of distribution depends on the individual incident.
+D. Strategic Comunications and Marketing will distribute information to appropriate media sources which may include daily and weekly news media in the university's circulation area, student media, campus newsletter, wire services, student's hometown newspaper, and Alumni newspaper.
+The breadth of distribution and notification depends on the individual incident.

 IV.
 General Campus Follow-Up